Fleckism/SecurityPlus/3 Performing Security Assessments/3A Assess Organizational Security L3a.md

 Sn1per ([github.com/1N3/Sn1per](https://github.com/1N3/Sn1per)) is a framework designed for penetration test reporting and evidence gathering.
 It can integrate with other tools such as Metasploit and Nikto to run automated suites of tests.
 Results can be displayed as web reports.

-There are many other exploitation frameworks targeting different kinds of vulnerabilities.
+There are many other [[exploitation framework]]s targeting different kinds of vulnerabilities.
 Some examples include:

 -   fireELF—injecting fileless exploit payloads into a Linux host ([github.com/rek7/fireELF](https://github.com/rek7/fireELF)).
 -   RouterSploit—vulnerability scanning and exploit modules targeting embedded systems ([github.com/threat9/routersploit](https://github.com/threat9/routersploit)).